argzerotech/ProjectSTATIC/README.md

 - Text file / Custom Editor file
 - ROS (if deemed achievable)

-Current Planned Additions for 2020:
+Current Planned Additions to Project STATIC for 2020:
 - Fully functional built application for non-technical users
-- Addition of lower extremity transtibial and/or ankle-foot prosthetic simulation
+- Addition of lower extremity transtibial and/or ankle-foot prosthetic simulation to Project STATIC
 - LSL Stream Control interface & settings subwindow
 - Compartmentalized Systems and Subsystems for improved modularity
 - Creation and publication of a database of existing prosthetic devices (meta-analysis of research and commercial devices)